Ten Most Marvelous Monasteries

-The lush Ihlara Valley harbours around 60 Byzantine chapels, churches and monasteries – you just can’t see most of them.
+The lush Ihlara Valley harbors around 60 Byzantine chapels, churches and monasteries – you just can’t see most of them.
 Because here in Cappadocia the volcanic tuff is so soft it was once easier to build dwellings into than on it.
 The locals became troglodytes – including the monks of Selime, who lived in its underground network of dorms, kitchens, stables and a cathedral.

 When it was first hollowed out in the 13th century, bright frescos adorned the walls; today, little decoration remains.
 But it’s still an atmospheric experience to enter this cave complex, before emerging, blinking, to admire the weird rock-valley views outside.